SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 the best way to develop insight is often to visualize data.
 Visualization deserves an entire lecture of its own, but we can explore a few features of Python's `matplotlib` library here.
 While there is no official plotting library, `matplotlib` is the _de facto_ standard.

+## Introduction to Matplotlib (and NumPy)

+If you haven't already seen it, see topic [video lecture](FIXME), and [PowerPoint slides](../slides/2.2-Intro-NumPy-Matplotlib.pptx) used with per-slide notes.

 > ## Some IPython Magic
 >